mike-albano/network-impairment/README.md

 64 bytes from 172.18.1.5: icmp_seq=4 ttl=63 **time=250 ms**
 ```
 ## Analyze the PCAP
 When looking at packet captures, choosing the location (or device) is critical.
-Here we'll run TCPDUMP on the Routers interfaces to isolate where they delay is occuring.
+Here we'll run TCPDUMP on the Routers interfaces, headed towards the Client, to isolate where they delay is occurring.

-First, on the interface headed towards the client:
 ```
 root@d9fbc3167c1e:/home/router# tcpdump -n -i eth0
 tcpdump: verbose output suppressed, use -v or -vv for full protocol decode